danmanners/personal-website/content/posts/2020-10-p3-k3s-do-zerotier-gitops.md

 ### Deploying the K3s DO Worker Node

 For the Digital Ocean worker node, it's almost exactly like joining the Pi nodes.
-However, since we need this one to dial home over the Zerotier network, we've made a couple additions below.
-Specifically, we must specify the `flannel-iface` argument in the service file with the Zerotier interface name.
+However, since we need this one to dial home over the ZeroTier network, we've made a couple additions below.
+Specifically, we must specify the `flannel-iface` argument in the service file with the ZeroTier interface name.

 ```bash
 # Escalate to root